 We’ll further the discovery process, meaning I might have more witnesses that I need to talk to.
 Maybe we need to set some depositions with your doctors — but again, it’s nothing to worry about.

-It is not uncommon at all to go into the mediation process and not get a deal done.
+In most personal injury cases, it is not uncommon at all to go into the mediation process and not get a deal done.

-The Insurance Attorney
+The Insurance Attorney (Defense Attorney)

 If that happens, don’t worry about it.
 It’s not a big deal.
 This stuff happens almost all the time during the mediation process, but it’s nothing to worry about.